scifani/image-processing/cnn/Theory.md

 The net contains 8 layers with weights: the first 5 are convolutional and the remaining 3 are fullyconnected.
 - The first convolutional layer has 96 kernels of size 11×11×3 with a stride of 4 pixels.
 It takes as input the 224×224×3 image. <br>
+  _From [Stanford cs231n Notes](https://cs231n.github.io/convolutional-networks/): As a fun aside, if you read the actual paper it claims that the input images were 224x224, which is surely incorrect because (224 - 11)/4 + 1 is quite clearly not an integer.
+This has confused many people in the history of ConvNets and little is known about what happened.
+My own best guess is that Alex used zero-padding of 3 extra pixels that he does not mention in the paper._
 - The second convolutional layer has 256 kernels of size 5×5×48.
 It takes as input the (response-normalized and pooled) output of the first convolutional layer.
   Pooling layers in CNNs summarize the outputs of neighboring groups of neurons in the same kernel map.
 - The third convolutional layer has 384 kernels of size 3×3×256 connected to the (normalized, pooled) outputs of the second convolutional layer.